bsoelch/CNL/README.md

   converting fractions to fixed-point numbers rounded to the given precision
 - OUT_STR < x >: prints < x > as String
+- OUT_LN_... adds a new-line after the output